Andrettin/Wyrmsun/readme.txt

 - Added more voice sounds for the dwarves and goblins (by b_o).
 - Giving an order to build while multiple workers are selected will now make all of them work on constructing the building.
 - Units controlled by the human player now properly attack back.
+- A worker right-clicking on an enemy now results in the worker attacking the enemy.
+- Units now attack barrels and doors if they are right-clicked.

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).